-Lots of commercial dog food tends to have harmful ingredients.
+Commercial dog food can sometimes have harmful ingredients.
 Many foods may also include sugar which is extremely harmful to your dog, so try to avoid it at all costs.
-Look at the ingredients included in your dogs food and do some research before you buy, so that you can make sure it is the quality that your buddy deserves.
+Look at the ingredients included in your dogs food and do some research before you buy (or read our article on best dog food), so that you can make sure it is the quality that your buddy deserves.

 A healthy balance